Trams in

 Photo by page author

-Route 13 waiting to depart at Grefsen stasjon as another route 13 is approaching in the distance.
-The approaching route 13 will become a route 17 for departure.
+Route 13 waiting to depart at Grefsen stasjon.
+The approaching Route 13 will become a Route 17 for departure.

 Photo by page author